arduino/docs-content/content/arduino-cloud/11.application-notes/cloud-relay-control/cloud-relay-control.md

 ***Note: Working with higher voltage components should be done with extreme caution.
 Do not alter the circuit while it is connected to a higher power source, and do not connect any high voltage components directly to the Arduino.***

-We've now set up the cloud to control the relays, but there's nothing connected to the relays.
+We've now set up the Cloud to control the relays, but there's nothing connected to the relays.
 The relays on the MKR Relay Shield are designed to typically handle anything from 5-24V, where you will need to connect an external power supply and a higher power component that can be controlled through the relays.

 There are six **high power pins** for both relays on the shield, with three different type of connections: NO, COM and NC.